Scottish Borders Budget Challenge

 COVID-19 will continue to have a significant impact on our finances next year and due to the unpredictable nature of the ongoing pandemic it is hard to estimate just how big that may be.

 To help us understand what local residents think we should be prioritising, both as part of the budget and as part of our longer term Corporate Plan, we have identified seven of the biggest high-level challenges facing the Council and the Scottish Borders.

 How to take part

-- Select the locality you live in on the left of your screen.
+- Select the locality you live in on the left of your screen

-- You only have so many points to use, like our budget – you need to prioritise!
+- You only have so many points to use, like our budget, you need to prioritise!

-- Answer a few questions and submit.
+- Answer a few questions and submit

 We know you care about your area, so play #yourpart.
-We also realise that any changes made have an impact on communities.

-We have two different budgets which fund different areas of the Council - revenue and capital.
+We have two different budgets which fund different areas of the Council, revenue and capital.

 We face various challenges, such as increase in older population, more demands for services, our rurality, and decrease in like for like funding from Scottish Government, we need to continue to look for ways of doing things differently.

 Thank you for taking the time to take an interest in our budget.
 You can find out more on our website.